Number 2 (N2)

 Section A: Visualising Multiplication

-Lessons 1: Say What You See; How Many Do You See?
+Lesson 1: Say What You See/How Many Do You See?

 Students begin to recognise that there is often more than one way of seeing a picture/situation.
 They start to see squares within squares on a chessboard and wrestle with a famous optical illusion.
 Students consider various ways of representing an amount (86) using Roman numerals, Egyptian symbols, dots and deduce the meaning behind some of these older number systems.